 Not content with just the sushi platter, we got a side order of the Harrods Special sushi, which was a fresh snow crab, avocado and spicy mayonnaise roll, topped with chopped seared scallops, orange and black caviar and spring onions.
 A simple sushi roll that most will have heard of and probably tried before but topped with caviar it is a whole new flavour experience.
 I’ve never understood the fuss about caviar, it always seemed overpriced and underwhelming, but sushi topped with Russian caviar is divine!
 If you ever want to treat yourself and you’re not sure what to go for, this is definitely something I’d recommend.

-We struggled to finish the sushi boat but I was determined to make the most of my visit here and wanted to get a feel for the rest of their menu.
+We struggled to finish the sushi boat but I was determined to make the most of my visit here and wanted to get a feel for the rest of the menu at Pan Chai.
 Our waitress highly recommend the mixed tempura: crispy battered rock shrimp, soft shell crab, and lobster with orange ponzu sauce.
 I’m always a bit iffy about tempura and I rarely choose to order it myself when eating out.
 However as the waitress said it was one of the most popular dishes, I thought I’d give it a try, and it was one of the best decisions I’ve ever made.
 Tempura can often be really greasy but here it is soft and crunchy at the same time, coated with crisp, buttery batter.
 What surprised me was that the lobster still had the shell on it but it wasn’t chewy or even hard to swallow at all.
 If you’re a fan of prawn tempura then you’ll love lobster and scallop tempura.

 The restaurant is laid out like a circular bar so this isn’t the sort of place you can bring a large group of people.
 There aren’t a huge number of seats at these restaurants in Harrods Food Court, presumably because they’re designed as quick stop offs for lunch rather than proper restaurants.
 This does not detract from the quality of the food, however, which is absolutely incredible.
 The service is impeccable too as the waitress was very attentive to us during our visit and was happy to recommend the best dishes, which weren’t just the most expensive things on the menu.